-A first implication of this finding is that the parameters of the depth-durationfrequency curve (DDF), which is commonly used to estimate design rainfall at ungauged sites (see e.g., Gilman, 1966; Burlando and Rosso, 1996), vary with elevation.
+A first implication of this finding is that the parameters of the depth-duration-frequency curve (DDF), which is commonly used to estimate design rainfall at ungauged sites (see e.g., Gilman, 1966; Burlando and Rosso, 1996), vary with elevation.
 This complicates the spatial interpolation of the coefficients of the curve.
-Methods for incorporating elevation into the spatial interpolation of rainfall are available, as for example the 'kriging with an external drift' method or the 'detrended kriging' (e.g., Gotway and Hartford, 1996; Prudhomme and Reed, 1999).
+Methods for incorporating elevation into the spatial interpolation of rainfall are available, as for example the 'kriging with an external drift' method or the 'detrended kriging' method (e.g., Gotway and Hartford, 1996; Prudhomme and Reed, 1999).
 However, these methods have not been specifically designed to deal with extreme rainfall.
-In this paper the problem is addressed of defining a procedure to account for the effects of elevation into the spatial interpolation of short-duration precipitation, based on the combined use of kriging and regression techniques.
+In this paper we address the problem of defining a procedure to account for the effects of elevation into the spatial interpolation of short-duration precipitation, based on the combined use of kriging and regression techniques.

-The study region and the data that are used in this study are described in section 2.
-In section 3 and 4 the relationships between precipitation amounts, elevation and longitude are presented and the parameters are estimated respectively.
-An application aimed at spatially interpolating the DDF parameters (section 5) closes the paper.
+The study region and the data that are used in this study are described in Section 2.
+In Sections 3 and 4 the relationships between precipitation amounts, elevation and longitude are presented and the parameters are estimated.
+An application aimed at spatially interpolating the DDF parameters (Section 5) closes the paper.